ssaglam2/merge_gvcf/README.md

 # merge_gvcf

 This repository provides a BASH script and guidelines for processing multiple gVCF (genomic VCF) files.
 The pipeline performs the following key steps:
+This pipeline is suitable for merging and then filtering.
+For filtering for PASS and then merging files visit GVCF_Pipeline_Solution folder.
 1. Filters each input gVCF to retain only autosomal chromosomes (`chr1` through `chr22`).
 2. Merges these filtered gVCFs into a single cohort gVCF.
 3. Filters the merged cohort gVCF to keep only variants with a `PASS` status in the FILTER column.